noahgrant/resourcerer/README.md

   class UserTodos extends React.Component {}
 ```

-Now, as the prop fields change, the params sent with the request changes as well (provided we set our `cacheFields` property accordingly):
+Now, as the prop fields change, the params sent with the request changes as well (provided we set our `dependencies` property accordingly):

 `https://example.com/users/noahgrant/todos?limit=20&end_time=1494611831024&start_time=1492019831024&sort_field=importance`

 ### options

 [As referenced previously](#requesting-prop-driven-data), all properties on an `options` object will be passed into a model's/collection's `url` function.
 This makes it an ideal place to add _path parameters_ (contrast this with the [`params` object](#params), which is the place to add query (GET) or body (POST/PUT/PATCH) parameters).
-It will also be used in cache key generation if it has any fields specified in the model's static `cacheFields` property (See the [cache key section](#declarative-cache-keys) for more).
+It will also be used in cache key generation if it has any fields specified in the model's static `dependencies` property (See the [cache key section](#declarative-cache-keys) for more).
 Continuing with our User Todos example, let's add an `options` property:

 ```js
 const getResources = (ResourceKeys, props) => {